robinrodricks/FluentFTP/README.md

 - **DereferenceLink**() - Recursively dereferences a symbolic link and returns the full path if found.
 The `MaximumDereferenceCount` property controls how deep we recurse before giving up.

 - **OpenRead**() - Low level.
 Not recommended for general usage.
 Open a stream to the specified file for reading.
 Returns a standard `Stream`.
+[Learn more.](#stream-handling)

 - **OpenWrite**() - Low level.
 Not recommended for general usage.
 Opens a stream to the specified file for writing.
 Returns a standard `Stream`, any data written will overwrite the file, or create the file if it does not exist.
+[Learn more.](#stream-handling)

 - **OpenAppend**() - Low level.
 Not recommended for general usage.
 Opens a stream to the specified file for appending.
 Returns a standard `Stream`, any data written wil be appended to the end of the file.
+[Learn more.](#stream-handling)

 ## File Permissions